Home Baby Formula Breastfeeding vs Formula

 • Ulcerative colitis

 Mothers also benefit from breastfeeding their children.
 Breastfeeding lowers a mother’s risk of ovarian cancer, breast cancer, Type 2 diabetes and high blood pressure, according to the Centers for Disease Control and Prevention.
+Breastfeeding has also been shown to help mothers achieve a healthy weight after pregnancy.

 In addition, the AAP says breastfeeding may decrease the risk of rheumatoid arthritis and excessive menstrual blood loss.
 Be sure to check with your medical provider for more health information on breastfeeding.